Kentico/xperience-by-kentico-shopify/docs/Usage-Guide.md

 It is not recommended to update any fields of these content items as it will be always overwritten when the synchronization is executed.

 #### Limitations
-Currently products are synchronized only in default content culture.
+Currently, product synchronization creates content items (products, variants, images) only in english culture.
+Multicultural synchronization is not implemented.

 ### Benefits of products synchronization
 Constantly querying all product data directly from Shopify can lead to performance bottlenecks, especially when there is a large product catalog.
 Synchronizing the data to Xperience by Kentico application reduces the load on Shopify's API and improves the overall performance of the application.
 Having products stored as content items allows to create additional properties without modifying the products in Shopify.